Restaurant SEO – Austin TX

 With each of the above factors, there are Big Fish-Little Pond situations you can exploit.
 For example, in Central Texas it’s a lot easier to rank on the first two SERP pages for ‘fettuccine alfredo 78704’ than for ‘austin italian food’.
 Yes, in some demand generation activities it’s good to cast a wide net.
 But for restaurant SEO in Austin and other large cities, it’s imperative to focus on keywords that differentiate your location, facilities, and menu offerings from those of your competitors.

 Targeting the keyword component ‘fettuccine alfredo 78704’ instead of ‘austin italian food’ eliminates competition from pizzarias, grocery stores and recipe websites.
-And it gives you an advantage over your Austin restaurant’s SEO rivals that located other ZIP codes.
+And it gives you an advantage over Austin restaurant’s SEO rivals located in other ZIP codes.
 Multi-word search terms that precisely describe the beverages, meals and side dishes you cook are called long-tail keywords.
 These usually have lower search volumes than the more general (and more widely-used) short-tail keywords.
 But your chances for getting high rankings for the long-tail terms are much better.

 Organic Search Engine Optimization for Restaurants – Bars – Food Trucks